OrelNaranjoD/akira-flex-ui/README.md

 # 🎨 AkiraFlex UI

-Frontend application for AkiraFlex projects, built with [Angular](https://angular.io/) and TypeScript.
-This application provides a modern, responsive user interface for managing projects, tasks, and team collaboration.
+A modern Angular monorepo built with Nx, featuring multiple applications for AkiraFlex projects.
+This workspace provides a scalable architecture with shared components and services, supporting landing pages, platform dashboards, and tenant-specific applications.

 ---